uaf-math/calc1/index.md

 * You will want to look at the [schedule](assets/general/Fall2019/MATH251-Schedule-F2019.pdf) regularly to be prepared for upcoming assignments and assessments.

+* The [In-Class Materials](inclass-stuff) menu link will hold any worksheets or other material handed out in class.

-* Make a little progress on WebAssigb problems as often as you can, and don't lose track of when they are due.
+* Make a little progress on WebAssign problems as often as you can, and don't lose track of when they are due.

 * Check what problems are on the next [Written Homework](writtenhomework), and when it is due.

-* See the [schedule](assets/general/Fall2019/MATH251-Schedule-F2019.pdf) for when the next assessment will happen.
-Find examples of previous assessments at the [Quizzes](quizzes), [Proficiencies](proficiencies), and [Exams](exams) tabs at left.
+* Find examples of previous assessments at the [Quizzes](quizzes), [Proficiencies](proficiencies), and [Exams](exams) tabs at left.

 <!-- * (tentative, not sure we will use this) Course communication (e.g announcements!) uses [Piazza](https://piazza.com/uaf/spring2019/math251/home).
 You should already be [signed up on Piazza](https://piazza.com/uaf/spring2019/math251).  <!-- Start by [signing up with Piazza](https://piazza.com/uaf/spring2019/math251). --> -->